Cockpit SX - Review

 Comparing rival brands like JR and Futaba, none offer a synth let alone flight phases at anything like this price point.
 None can claim such a clever programming architecture.
 Indeed you have to look at Multiplex's own Evo 7 to find a genuine rival.
 The Evo 7 has similar programming capabilities, and a separate RF module.
 The Cockpit SX however is smaller, simpler, easier to program.
 What seals it for me though is that the SX somehow feels a lot more solid than the Evo.
 It's also cheaper.

-If you think I'm pretty enthusiastic about the Cockpit SX, then you'd be right.
+If you think I'm enthusiastic about the Cockpit SX, then you'd be right.
 It's not a replacement for the Evo 9/12 or Profi 4000.
 It is, however, an excellent system for advanced beginners, and intermediate flyers.
 It also makes a fine lightweight second set for 'big box' owners.

 At the time of writing, the Cockpit SX seems to have carved itself a unique place in the market.
 It will undoubtedly be a huge success for Multiplex, and I can see it introducing a lot of new users to the brand.